Vishnusai-Dev/LTA-qc-comparison-tool/README.md

   values, unchanged, for every matched SKU.
 Nothing is dropped or reordered.
 Cells that mismatch the AI Output are highlighted yellow.
-- **AI Output Data** — the Output file's full original column structure and values, unchanged, for every matched SKU — including workflow-only columns (`Actions`, `AM`, `Detected Taxonomy`, `SKU Id`) and image/URL fields, which pass through as-is with no highlight since there's nothing to compare them against.
-Comparable attribute cells that mismatch the Input are highlighted yellow; cells the AI left blank and that were auto-filled from the Input are highlighted amber.
+- **AI Output Data** — the Output file's full original column structure and values, unchanged, for every matched SKU.
+Workflow-only columns unique to the Output file (e.g. `Actions`, `AM`, `Detected Taxonomy`, `SKU Id`) pass through as-is with no highlight since there's nothing in the Input to compare them against.
+Every attribute shared with the Input — including image/URL fields — is compared: mismatches are highlighted yellow, and cells the AI left blank that were auto-filled from the Input are highlighted amber.

 Both data sheets mirror their source file's own structure exactly — the only difference from the original files is the highlighting layered on top